sharangdhar/ChessMate/README.md

 ### Progress so far ###

-I have made a server and put very basic template of the initial webpage.
+I have made a server and put a very basic template of the initial webpage.